Chinookan peoples: Language and storytelling

-Franz Boas (1858-1942)
+Franz Boas (1858–1942)

-In 1888 he published, "The Journal of American Folk-Lore" a journal discussing American Folklore, here he describes some “Chinook Songs” and offers them in both the Chinook language and English translation.
+In 1888, Franz Boas published "The Journal of American Folk-Lore" a journal discussing American Folklore, here he describes some "Chinook songs" and offers them in both the Chinook language and English translation.

-"Native Legends of Oregon and Washington Collected" collection of Chinook legends and stories written and collected by Franz Boas in 1893, it was a collection of different Chinook Folklore taken from his time spent with the Chinookan people between the years of 1890 and 1891 during his summer trips to Oregon and Washington.
+The "Native Legends of Oregon and Washington Collected" is collection of Chinook legends and stories written and collected by Boas in 1893, it was a collection of different Chinook folklore taken from his time spent with the Chinookan people between the years of 1890 and 1891 during his summer trips to Oregon and Washington.

-Published in 1894, famed American/German anthropologist, Franz Boas, wrote the “Chinook Texts”.
-In this reference book Boas includes various, Myths, Beliefs, Customs, Tales, and Historical Tales, as told by the Chinookan people themselves.
+He also wrote the "Chinook Texts", which was published in 1894.
+In this reference book, Boas includes various, myths, beliefs, customs, tales, and historical tales, as told by the Chinookan people themselves.

 George Gibbs (1815–1873)

-George Gibbs another popular anthropologist of his time, collected Alphabetical Vocabulary of the Chinook Language.
-He was assisted by Robert Shortess and Soloman H. Smith of Oregon and A.C.
-Anderson of Victoria, Vancouver Island.
+George Gibbs was another popular anthropologist of his time.
+He collected the "Alphabetical Vocabulary of the Chinook Language".
+Gibbs was assisted by Robert Shortess and Soloman H. Smith of Oregon and A. C. Anderson of Victoria, Vancouver Island.
 The many words were collected and scattered from various different tribes given the scarcity of the Chinookan people at the time.
 The book was mainly written for trading purposes and Gibbs collected the majority of his translation from the traders themselves.